shammasta/shammasTA/README.md

 - 👋 Hi, I’m @shammasta
 - 👀 I’m interested in ... mobile apps..flutter
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to build Beautyfull apps..android/ios
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... shammas713@gmail.com